fprime-community/fprime-baremetal/fprime-baremetal/Os/Baremetal/MicroFs/docs/sdd.md

 incremented by that value.
 If the remaining buffer space is smaller than the write request, only enough data to fill the buffer is copied and the actual number of bytes copied is returned.
 Subsequent writes will not copy any data or move the `loc` value, and will return zero bytes written.

+Opening the same file for write more than once and writing to all file objects will result the file data to be overwritten by each other.

 ##### 3.2.3.3 Read